openmrs/openmrs-module-dhis2tracker/README.md

 # Dhis2 Tracker
-Provides functionality for submitting case reports data for patients to DHIS2 tracker.
+Provides functionality for submitting case report data for patients to DHIS2 tracker.

 #### Table of Contents